ICB-DCM/pyPESTO/README.md

-# PESTO - Parameter EStimation TOolbox
+# pyPESTO - python Parameter EStimation TOolbox

-PESTO is a widely applicable and highly customizable toolbox for parameter estimation.
+pyPESTO is a widely applicable and highly customizable toolbox for parameter estimation.